No Tags Found!

 Replies to your questions are as follows:

 Reply: Even if the employee serves the notice to the employer before approaching the labour office, the labour officer has to consider the matter that comes to their table.
 While the labour officer is a government functionary, the lawyer is a professional who works in a private capacity.
 The rebuttal given to the lawyer could come in handy while giving a reply to the labour officer.
-By the way, the labour officers use their discretion and their decisions are not necessarily against the employers.
+By the way, the labour officers use their discretion, and their decisions are not necessarily against the employers.
 Even if the labour officer rules against the decision of the employer, and the employee approaches the labour court, you can defend your case.

 (2) When the Employee has already adopted a Legal course of action instead of conciliation, can an employee approach the Labour department now?

-Reply: - The employee has just served a lawyer's notice.
+Reply: The employee has just served a lawyer's notice.
 The employee has not filed a suit against the company.
 The receipt of the notice cannot become an impediment to the conciliation.
 You can approach the employee for reconciliation even now.
 Nevertheless, if your company has followed a proper legal process, then what is there to reconcile?

-Final comments: - You have approached this forum with your questions.
+Final comments: You have approached this forum with your questions.
 However, I wish you had given background information on the case.
 You have mentioned that the employee was employed as a temporary worker for one year.
 Did your company issue an appointment letter to the company, and if yes, what were the employment terms and conditions?

-Second, how the employee was communicated that his employment would be discontinued?
+Second, how was the employee communicated that his employment would be discontinued?
 Do you have proof of communication?

 Third, in the first paragraph, you say that the employee has raised inadmissible medical claims.
 But before discontinuation of the employment, and during the Full and Final Settlement (FFS), did your company obtain a signature from the employee stating no claims were pending with the company?